pippinbarr/cart253-2018/modules/graphics-displaying-text/graphics-displaying-text.md

 - They say a thousand words is worth a picture...
 - Also being able to display text means we can display __language__
-- Which is a pretty important way to convey information in a program --
+- Which can be a pretty important way to convey information in a program --

-- __Sometimes when you want to say something, you should just write it on screen.__
+- As Freud said, __sometimes a cigar is just the word "cigar".__

+???

+- Freud didn't say that

 ---